-Though doctors have been revered as ‘God’ in our society, there has been a rise in some claims against them as well.
-In the present situation, either due to some doctors who are engaged in malpractices or hospitals who recommend unnecessary medical procedures in order to extract more money, many people are looking at doctor’s community with distrust.
-Now, more and more patients and their families are suing hospitals and doctors against malpractice or negligence.
-In case the verdict goes against them, they would have to pay hefty compensation to patients.
+Though Doctors have been revered almost as much as Gods in our society, there has been a recent rise in patient claims against them.
+In the present situation, either because of a few doctors who are engaged in malpractice or due to certain hospitals that have recommended unnecessary medical procedures in order to extract more money, many are looking at the doctors’ community with mistrust.
+More and more patients and their families have been suing hospitals and doctors against malpractice or negligence.
+In case the verdict goes against these doctors, they have to pay hefty compensation to patients.

-As a result, it is essential to purchase doctor’s professional indemnity insurance which provides financial coverage against legal claims.
+As a result, if you are a doctor, it has become essential to purchase a doctor’s professional indemnity insurance which provides financial coverage against legal liabilities.
 The insurer compensates the other party on behalf of the policyholder and covers legal expenses as well.

-If we talk about the cost of doctor’s professional indemnity insurance, then the premium would depend on the sum insured, profile of the policyholder, revenue along with the risk involved.
-Usually, the premium of doctor’s professional indemnity insurance varies between 0.3%-1% of the total sum insured.
+The cost of a doctor’s professional indemnity insurance premium depends on the sum insured, the profile of the policyholder, and their expected earnings apart from the risk involved.
+Usually the premium of a doctor’s professional indemnity insurance varies between 0.3%-1% of the total sum insured.

-Those doctors who are members of a group can often ask for better premium rate.
+Doctors who are members of a group can often negotiate a better premium rate.
 Some physicians may face higher risks than others.
-For instance, gynaecologist, orthopedics, cardiologists, etc.; may have to deal with more complex risks than a general practitioner, and therefore, their premiums are higher as compared to other specialists.
+For instance, gynaecologists, orthopedics, cardiologists, etc. have to pay higher premiums as they usually have to deal with more complex risks than a general practitioner.

-The doctor’s professional indemnity insurance cost can also depend on the following=
+A doctor’s professional indemnity insurance cost can also depend on the following:

 - Risk group of doctors